-- 97.1 The role and duties of all Councillors are detailed at Article 2.
-As representatives of their ward, Councillors are also expected to: - (a) to represent and provide visible leadership to local constituents, and the community of Surrey Heath as a whole, and to balance those roles as necessary and appropriate. - (b) to engage local residents, key stakeholders and partners in the

-Council's work, seeking feedback on the services provided and developing an understanding of the needs of residents to enable the delivery of better services and better decision making - (a) (c) to proactively identify opportunities for the Council to improve the services it offers our residents and the people and prosperity of Surrey Heath, balancing and respecting the needs of both urban and rural, as well as opportunities to deliver our work more effectively and resourcefully. contribute to good governance and actively encourage community participation and citizen involvement in decision-making; - (d) to signpost constituents, and to facilitate them in achieving appropriate support within the Council and with partners, supporting constituents with day to day service issues - dealing with constituents' enquiries and representations fairly and without prejudice; - (c) meet key local "stakeholders"; - (de) to champion the causes which further the interests, quality of life and sustainable development of the community; - (ef) to develop a working knowledge of the organisations, services, key local stakeholders, activities and other factors important to the community's well-being and identity; and - (fg) to ensure that local people are informed about services in their area, decisions which affect them, reasons why decisions have been taken, the rights of constituents.
+- 9.1 The role and duties of all Councillors are detailed at Article 2.
+As representatives of their ward, Councillors are also expected: - to represent and provide visible leadership to local constituents, and the community of Surrey Heath as a whole, and to balance those roles as necessary and appropriate; - (b) to engage local residents, key stakeholders and partners in the Council's work, seeking feedback on the services provided and developing an understanding of the needs of residents to enable the delivery of better services and better decision making; - (c) to proactively identify opportunities for the Council to improve the services it offers our residents and the people and prosperity of Surrey Heath, balancing and respecting the needs of both urban and rural, as well as opportunities to deliver our work more effectively and resourcefully; - (d) to signpost constituents, and to facilitate them in achieving appropriate support within the Council and with partners, supporting constituents with day to day service issues dealing with constituents' enquiries and representations fairly and without prejudice; - (e) to champion the causes which further the interests, quality of life and sustainable development of the community; - (f) to develop a working knowledge of the organisations, services, key local stakeholders, activities and other factors important to the community's well-being and identity; and - (g) to ensure that local people are informed about services in their area, decisions which affect them, reasons why decisions have been taken, the rights of constituents.